 Among his research awards have been grants from the Institute of International Education, the Mellon Foundation, the American Institute of Indian Studies, the National Endowment for the Humanities, the American Philosophical Society, the International Folk Art Foundation, the Swedish Collegium for Advanced Studies, the School of Advanced Research, the Fulbright Commission, the American Academy of Religion, the John Simon Guggenheim Memorial Foundation, the American Institute for Sri Lankan Studies, and the Clark Art Institute, and the Max Planck Institute.
 He is the author and editor of ten books, most recently South Asian Folklore in Transition: Crafting New Horizons (2018).
 One of his earlier books, Hosay Trinidad, won the Premio Pitre international book award in 2002.
 He edited Religious Studies Review from 2001-2003, and now co-edits Asian Ethnology (http://nirc.nanzan-u.ac.jp/publications/afs/afsMain.htm) at Nanzan University in Japan, where he is a research fellow at the Anthropological Institute.
 In addition, he serves on a variety of editorial and advisory boards.
-He is currently on the executive committees of the American Institute of Indian Studies and the American Institute of Pakistan Studies, and serves as the vice president of the American Institute of Bangladesh Studies.
+He also sits on the executive committees of the American Institute of Pakistan Studies and the American Institute of Bangladesh Studies, of which he is vice president.

 In 2004-2005, he was a Fulbright Senior Research Scholar in India, where he conducted fieldwork on the Patuas, semi-itinerant scroll painters residing in rural West Bengal.
 This project culminated in a major museum exhibition and an accompanying book both titled Village of Painters (2006).
 He is now working on a project titled “The Making of a Transnational Sufi Family,” which traces the origins and development of the Bawa Muhaiyaddeen Fellowship, founded on the basis of the teachings of a Tamil Sufi named Guru Bawa.